christianglodt/gchartman/README.md

 ### Stock Chart Analysis Window
 This is the UI for viewing and annotating charts of stock prices.
 You can put indicators on the main chart curve (moving average, RSI, momentum).
-You can also stack indictors, to get eg. a moving average of an RSI indicator.
+You can also stack indicators, to get eg. a moving average of an RSI indicator.
 You can also freely place trendlines, and annotate the chart with comments and buy/sell indicators.

 ![Stock Chart Analysis Window](/screenshots/ss_0.1.2_emtv.png?raw=true)